-To start, run the command that was provided by the application vendor.
+To start, first install the KOTS CLI kubectl plugin & then run the command that was provided by the application vendor.

 kubectl kots install application-name